vechiato/vechiato.github.io/content/post/Book The Staff Engineers Path.md

 ---
 author: "Marcus Vechiato"
-title: "Insights from The Staff Engineer's Path"
+title: "Insights from The Staff Engineer's Path: A Guide for Individual Contributors Navigating Growth and Change"
 date: "2023-08-11"
 publish: true
 thumbnail: "/obsidian/the_staff_enginners_path.jpg"